Shuvam-Das/AutomatedPerformanceTestAndAnalysisTool/README.md

 ### 1. Configuration

 **a.
 Place Production Logs:**
 Place your historical application logs into the `shared-artifacts/production-logs/` directory.
 A `dummy-log.log` is included as an example.
-The `log-analyzer` agent will process all files in this directory.

 **b.
 Define Target Environments:**
 Open the `config.json` file in the root directory.
 This file defines the servers your tests will run against.
 Modify the `staging`, `uat`, or `local` environments to match your infrastructure.